jhudsl/tidyversecourse/manuscript/prediction.md

 After splitting the data, the next step is to process the training and testing data so that the data are are compatible and optimized to be used with the model.
 This involves assigning variables to specific roles within the model and preprocessing like scaling variables and removing redundant variables.
 This process is also called feature engineering.

-To do this in tidymodels, we will create what’s called a “**recipe**” using the recipes package, which is a standardized format for a sequence of steps for preprocessing the data.
+To do this in tidymodels, we will create what’s called a “**recipe**” using the `recipes` package, which is a standardized format for a sequence of steps for preprocessing the data.
 This can be very useful because it makes testing out different preprocessing steps or different algorithms with the same preprocessing very easy and reproducible.

-Creating a recipe specifies **how a data frame of predictors should be created** - it specifies what variables to be used and the preprocessing steps, but it **does not execute these steps** or create the data frame of predictors.
+Creating a recipe specifies **how a dataframe of predictors should be created** - it specifies what variables to be used and the preprocessing steps, but it **does not execute these steps** or create the dataframe of predictors.

 ##### Step 1: Specify variables  with the `recipe()` function